Brandi Glanville Weighs In On A Potential ‘RHOBH’ Return, Reacts To Lisa Vanderpump Quitting The Show

 “I think it’s nice that we have a little flavor f**king finally!”
 Glanville said of the ladies’ addition to the cast.

 As The Inquisitr previously reported, Stracke recently told Hollywood Life that she isn’t afraid to speak her mind but won’t go out of her way to hurt anyone’s feelings during the show’s upcoming episodes.
-Also during the interview, Stracke said she’s been quite impressed with her co-stars, including her friend Lisa Rinna, for being such professionals throughout production.
+Also during the interview, Stracke said she’s been quite impressed with her co-stars, including her friend, Lisa Rinna, for being such professionals throughout production.

 The Real Housewives of Beverly Hills Season 10 will premiere on Bravo TV sometime early next year.